INTRODUCTION AND SCOPE OF THIS PRIVACY STATEMENT

 Information to enable us to tailor our marketing and communications to you, based on your personal preferences, such as the types of service you are looking for, the location of your search area, the budget you are willing to spend etc.

-If you contact us, we may keep a record of that correspondence and ask for information if you report an issue with our services or with a property you are renting.
+If you contact us, we may keep a record of the correspondence and ask for further information if you report an issue with our services or with a property you are renting.

-Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data and the resources that you access including social media interaction.
+Details of your visits to our site including, traffic data, location data and other communication data and the resources that you access including social media interaction.
 A visit to one of our websites results in data being sent from your browser to our servers.
 We will collect personal information in this way, such as:

 - your IP address;

 - the date and time of the visit and how long you remained on our website;